alfredomariamilano/solid-hack-typed-routes/README.md

 - searchParamsSchemas (default: `{}`): Definition of the search params schemas.
 - root (default: `process.cwd()`): The root directory of the project.
 - routesPath (default: `'src/routes'`): The path to the routes directory.
-- typedRoutesPath (default: `'src/typedRoutes.gen.ts'`): The path to the typed routes file.
+- typedRouterPath (default: `'src/typedRouter.gen.ts'`): The path to the typed routes file.
 - typedSearchParamsPath (default: `'src/typedSearchParams.gen.ts'`): The path to the typed search params file.
 - replacements (default: `{ ':': '$', '*': '$$', '.': '_dot_', '-': '_dash_', '+': '_plus_' }`): Custom replacements for route parameters and route names.